togethercomputer/OpenChatKit/docs/GPT-NeoXT-Chat-Base-Inference.md

 ## Running on consumer hardware
-If you have multiple GPUs [the steps mentioned in this section on running on multiple GPUs](#running-on-multiple-gpus) still apply, unless, any of these apply:
+If you have multiple GPUs, each <48 GB VRAM, [the steps mentioned in this section on running on multiple GPUs](#running-on-multiple-gpus) still apply, unless, any of these apply:
-- Running on just 1x GPU with VRAM < size of the model,
+- Running on just 1x GPU with <48 GB VRAM,
-- Less combined VRAM across multiple GPUs than the size of the model,
+- <48 GB VRAM combined across multiple GPUs
 - Running into Out-Of-Memory (OOM) issues

 In which case, add the flag `-r CPU_RAM` where CPU_RAM is the maximum amount of RAM you'd like to allocate to loading model.
 Note: This significantly reduces inference speeds.